oz99/uO_Nonlinear_Photonics/README.md

 # uO Nonlinear Photonics
-We are a research group that conducts design, fabrication and testing in nonlinear photonics.
+We are a research group that conducts design, fabrication and characterization in nonlinear photonics.
 Our goal is to develop integrated nonlinear photonic devices for applications in optical communications, sensing, and quantum information processing.
 We are located at the University of Ottawa, Canada.

+Our website can be found at the following link: https://www.nonlinearphotonics.ca/

 ## Semiconductor Statistics